yacy/yacy_search_server/README.md

 - Intranet indexing and search
 - Set up your own search portal
 - All users have equal rights
-- Comprehensive concept to anonymise the users' index
+- Comprehensive concept to anonymize the users' index

 To be able to perform a search using the YaCy network, every user has to set up their own node.
 More users means higher index capacity and better distributed